ServiceStack/servicestack.net/MyApp/_posts/2023-11-20_net8-blazor-template.md

 ---

-With the release of **.NET 8**, we're happy to announce ServiceStack's new [Blazor](https://blazor.web-templates.io/) project template that takes advantage of .NET 8 Blazor's new features that redefines modern Web Development in C#.
+With the release of **.NET 8**, we're happy to announce ServiceStack's new [Blazor](https://blazor.web-templates.io/) Tailwind project template that takes advantage of .NET 8 Blazor's new features that redefines modern Web Development in C#.

 In this video overview we'll explore how the template, adopts Blazor's familiar **ASP.NET Core Identity** for its authentication, utilizes the modern [Tailwind CSS](https://tailwindcss.com) framework for beautiful responsive design